stonepros/stone/doc/releases/mimic.rst

   additional 500 MB to 1 GB of RAM for large clusters, and much less for small clusters.

-* Ceph v13.2.2 includes a wrong backport, which may cause mds to go into 'damaged' state when upgrading Ceph cluster from previous version.
+* Stone v13.2.2 includes a wrong backport, which may cause mds to go into 'damaged' state when upgrading Stone cluster from previous version.
   The bug is fixed in v13.2.3.
 If you are already running v13.2.2, upgrading to v13.2.3 does not require special action.